contao/docs/docs/dev/reference/widgets/section-wizard.md

 ## Options

-The section wizard does not have any special settings.
+This widget does not have any special options.
+See the DCA reference for a [full field reference][FieldsReference].

 ## Example